Khy is melting hypnotic vocals into psychedelic fog…

 His recent album WAKE UP only pushes that further, showing how production and modulation are central to his whole ethos, with every song carrying an unreal transition.

 You hear that in “Dopamine”, crawling with decayed clouds of layers that come and go, but still stick in your head.
 It might even remind you of nyan, especially with the falsetto vocals and modern synths coursing through the background.
 The combination makes you feel like you’re floating through shades of black, swirling around you as you descend into a void right toward the end of the song.
 Distortion builds until the white-noise tension rises and gives way to a beat-drop transition.
 The way it cleans up perfectly launches you right back into that headspace of being lost.
-The album shows how this blur works anywhere, whether you’re driving through the city at night or sinking into the couch.
-The lyrics are honest in that flowing way, built to hit emotionally while still staying catchy enough to loop in your head.

 If you’re a fan, check it out with the links below.
-Love y’all.